Dethik/travel_api/README.md

 ## Authentication

-This service requires no authentication to use.
+This service requires no authentication to use. **CORS**!
+YES!
+YOU NEED IT, WE GOT IT!

 ## Demo API